 If you close all doors, the a/c unit will only calculate its workload to cool the specific room that it is in.
 If you leave the doors open, it will try harder to cool the rest of the building to the set temperature.

-Also, make sure that you have no doors leading outside are left open, otherwise, your energy consumption will go through the roof and you will lose all the benefit of cooling.
+Also, make sure that you have no doors leading outside left open, otherwise, your energy consumption will go through the roof and you will lose all the benefits of cooling.

 A fan is a great appliance to help an air conditioner cool a room because it lets the cool air circulate.
 This means that the a/c unit will not have to work as hard to reach the far ends of the room that it is in.
 This makes it cooler much quicker and longer, allowing you to give the a/c periodic breaks and saving you money in the process.

-The best way to keep the cool air in your home or business premises is to invest in double glazed windows, but that can be an expensive option.
-If you don’t want to shell out on double glazing your whole property, there are other weatherproofing measures that will also boost your air conditioning unit’s efficiency.
+The best way to keep the cool air in your business premises is to invest in double-glazed windows, but that can be an expensive option.
+If you don’t want to shell out on double-glazing your whole property, there are other weatherproofing measures that will also boost your air conditioning unit’s efficiency.

 Pulling the blinds or closing the curtains to keep the sun out will result in a cooler room to start with, meaning that you will not need as much output from your air-conditioning unit.
 Applying window film to tint the glass darker also prevents a degree of sunlight and, thus, heat from getting in.

-It is important to buy the air conditioning unit that’s appropriately-sized for the area of the room it is cooling.
-An underpowered one will be working constantly at full-tilt to lower the temperature of a big room, leading to high energy consumption and quicker wear and tear on the machine.
+It is important to buy an air conditioning unit that’s appropriately sized for the area of the room it is cooling.
+An underpowered one will be working constantly at full tilt to lower the temperature of a big room, leading to high energy consumption and quicker wear and tear on the machine.
 Meanwhile, an air conditioner that is too powerful for the room it’s in will just waste energy unnecessarily.